cameronmadden/VariousWorks/README.md

-What you'll find in this repository is various things I have worked on and am proud of.
+What you'll find in this repository is various things I have worked on showing my versatility as a programmer